In the beginning, there were two types of diabetes: juvenile and adult.

 The core treatment is of course insulin, but the timing of the start of insulin is problematic.
-If started too early, the patient will suffer lots of hypoglycemia (severe low blood sugar).
+If started too early, the patient will experience lots of hypoglycemia (severe low blood sugar).
 If started too late, the risk of complications increases.
 Unlike other forms of diabetes, there’s no therapeutic guidance or treatment algorithms from professional organizations.
 Doctors have to wing it.

 Meanwhile, researchers are investigating what future therapies might be brought to bear to extend the already lengthy (relatively speaking) insulin-free “honeymoon period” that is the agreed-upon hallmark of so-called LADA.

-One company in this area is Diamyd Medical, which is developing a vaccine to prolong that honeymoon period when insulin is not (or barely) needed.
+One company working in this area is Diamyd Medical, which is developing a vaccine to prolong that honeymoon period when insulin is not (or barely) needed.
 This is still in study phase so it will be some time before it could be used in clinical practice.

-Any diagnosis of diabetes signals a major change in lifestyle, and this is no different for those with LADA, which generally hits in young-to-middle adulthood, when people are already set in their ways.
+Any diagnosis of diabetes signals a major change in lifestyle, and this is no different for those with LADA, which generally hits in young to middle adulthood when people are already set in their ways.

 One advantage of being diagnosed in adulthood, rather than childhood, is that the negative health complications have less time to develop.
 But the sudden adjustment in lifestyle required and the psychosocial impact of being diagnosed with the autoimmune form of diabetes later in life is profound.

 Some describe it as an “identity crisis” that can bring confusion, sadness, and anger.
-Others describe mourning a loss a freedom in a way that those diagnosed with type 1 as children never knew.
+Others describe mourning a loss of freedom in a way that those diagnosed with type 1 as children never knew.

-Open communication with loved ones, and both in person and online support from peers also living with diabetes, are key.
+Open communication with loved ones, and both in-person and online support from peers also living with diabetes, are key.

-“(LADA) probably has its own genetics and autoimmunity to it, an overlap with ‘classic’ type 1 and even possibly with type 2… But currently definitions are less important than treatment, which is with insulin, like a ‘classic’ type 1.
-So clinically we should care less about the name and more about the whole patient,” says Dr. Anne Peters, director of clinical diabetes programs at the University of Southern California.
+“(LADA) probably has its own genetics and autoimmunity to it, an overlap with ‘classic’ type 1 and even possibly with type 2… But currently definitions are less important than treatment, which is with insulin, like a ‘classic’ type 1,” says Dr. Anne Peters, director of clinical diabetes programs at the University of Southern California.
+“So clinically we should care less about the name and more about the whole patient.”